willer/playwright-mcp/README.md

 #### Pre-commit Hooks

-This project uses pre-commit hooks to ensure code quality.
+This project uses pre-commit hooks to ensure code quality before committing changes.
 The hooks run the following checks:

 1. **Linting**: Runs ESLint on all staged files
 2. **TypeScript Build**: Ensures the project builds successfully